 Bitcoin is the exact opposite.
 There will only ever be 21 million Bitcoin, made up of 2,100,000,000,000,000 satoshis, making it the only resource in the world that is truly scarce and that we can instantly verify and validate its total.

 A seed phrase is a collection of 12 or 24 words that is used to generate public and private key pairs in a wallet.
 These 12 or 24 words come from a dictionary which contains 2048 specific words.
 The order of these words is critical as it defines how the wallet will regenerate the private and public key pairs associated with the Bitcoin you own.

 Think of your Bitcoin wallet as a password manager, and your seed phrase as your master password.
 Your wallet software will generally ask you to generate a seed phrase and write it down somewhere safe.
 Nobody, not even the wallet manager, can ever access your seed phrase.

 Your seed phrase is effectively your private key.
-This is what you must hold & store securely, at all costs.
+This is what you must hold and store securely, at all costs.

 A colloquial term for accumulating small and/or regular amounts of Bitcoin.
 This is commonly used in the Bitcoin community to refer to the method of building up your holdings by purchasing fractions of a Bitcoin (Satoshis) “stacking” these over time.

 A primary function of money.
 Something cannot be used as money if it does not store value.
 Many assets can be used as a “Store of Value”, eg; property, paintings, shares, gold and even vintage cars, but few combine the medium of exchange function which makes a Store of Value a useful money.
 Scarcity is an important attribute that makes an asset able to preserve value across time without depreciating.
 Gold or silver are good examples because they are relatively scarce, and have other great attributes.